identity theft

 In order to prevent identity theft in the future, you should look for electronic chip readers at gas stations and ATMs and keep an eye on cashiers and servers when they are swiping your card.
 You should also always shred papers with any personal, bank or credit account information.
 Be cautious when giving personal information over the phone and online.
 Make sure you and your company use a hard drive shredding service when retiring old computers and cell phones.

-In, Atlanta call PROSHRED® of Georgia if you are worried that you or your company may be at risk for identity theft.
+In, Atlanta call Proshred® of Georgia if you are worried that you or your company may be at risk for identity theft.
 We are Georgia’s most responsive shredding company and can perform secure hard drive and paper shredding services on site or at our drop off location.
 We offer one-time services as well as scheduled shredding services.
 Call today to protect yourself and your clients from getting your identities stolen.
 1-678-580-1155

 Share this: